cs4218/cs4218-project-2024-team07/README.md

 The other members in the team will be able to see an existing team with your team number in the “Join an existing team” section.
 Click Join.

 ## Step 3.
 All of you should be able to see the acceptance page.
 Click on the assignment link to see the project on GitHub.

+# Quick Guide on jmeter
+1. Download jmeter from the website.
+Follow instructions there to save file into desired location
+2. Create a test plan.
+If you don't want to create, a test plan has been created and saved into the jmeter folder
+3. Run the initial_load_test.sh file.
+It includes the shell command needed to run the initial_load_test.JMX test-plan under the test plan folder.
+Note you need jmeter and access to mongo db to run this.
+4. What is initial_load_test.JMX?
+It is a test configuration file which uses HTTP Get Requests to access the frontend sites and the backend apis.
+If initial_load_test.sh doesn't work try initial_load_test_debug.sh
+5. After running the test results should appear in the outputs folder.